owlet57/CurtainBlock.js/README.md

 Oh, and in case you've set up CurtainBlock.js to be in your HTML, but forget to initialize it, it will give you a friendly reminder to initialize it in the console.

-## What's new in v1.1.1
+## What's new in v1.2

-* Minor edits to the documentation
+* Easier starter call, with all your options on one line!
-* Minor bug fixes and edits
+* Hopefully a bit faster and more efficient
-* New "minimal" version
+* Cleaner code

 ## Options